MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 #### 4. Generate haploblock clusters:

-This step generates haploblock clusters with MMSeqs2, make sure MMSeqs2 is available in PATH.
+This step computes haploblock clusters using MMSeqs2.
+Make sure MMSeqs2 is available in PATH.

 Here is the instruction for **one haploblock (TNFa)**:
 ```